ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

       {{< copy_wrapper
         class="details-grid__fiftyWords copy-block" >}}
-        A primary objective was to create a logo and type treatment that reflected visually and conceptually the spirit of Chef Mike's vision to convey a warm, modern aesthetic combined with a traditional approach to cuisine.
+        A primary objective was to create a logo and type treatment that reflected visually and conceptually Chef Mike's vision.
       {{< /copy_wrapper >}}

 {{< /section_wrapper >}}